 The truth is that energy begets energy.
 If you sit too long, you will feel tired.
 But if you get up and move you have more energy and feel an overall sense of wellness.

 Avoiding sitting too long if you work a desk job or are a laptop entrepreneur.
 Give yourself breaks and move.
 Run up and down your stairs, and move around the house at least.

 If at work, stand every now and then. and perhaps even take a walk at lunch.
 Just don’t sit for eight hours straight.
 Sitting too long is detrimental to health and makes you end up feeling tired all the time.

 Sitting too long is worse especially if you are hunching over your computer all day long.

-Straighten up, stand even pace about at your work station.
+Straighten up, stand even pace about at your workstation.
 If stuck at work tethered to your cubicle, stand every now and then and stretch.
-You can even do simple exercise at your desk, you know like squats, or stretch and breath deep exercises, running in place, leg raises, etc.
+You can even do simple exercises at your desk, you know like squats, or stretch and breath deep exercises, running in place, leg raises, etc.

 And if you are working at home, give yourself some specific times that you set aside to walk or dance.
 Just move.
 Doing these things will pump you up with energy.

 Those types of foods just don’t do much for you.
 In fact, they hurt your body when they cause systemic inflammation.
 Then you experience symptoms of chronic pain, malabsorption of nutrients you need, and age you.
 Then you feel even more tired.